themeteorchef/saas-stripe/saas-stripe.md

 ##### Controlling the Quota

 So we have a way for checking the quota in place, but how do we actually _control_ that quota?
-Notice that in our `/lists` view, you have the ability to create new lists.
+Notice that in our `/lists` page, you have the ability to create new lists.
 Additionally, if you click into an individual list, you have the ability to delete a list.
 What do these do?

 This is how we determine quota.
 Each of these buttons (in addition to adding or deleting a list) also call to a server method to _increment_ or _decrement_ the current user's number of "used" lists.
 Let's take a look at the `insert` method to see what this looks like in practice.